arduino/arduino-router/cmd/router/README.md

 - RESPONSE: this message is an array of 4 elements containing in order:
   1. `type`: Fixed as number `1` (to identify the message as a RESPONSE).
   2. `msgid`: A message ID.
-  3. `error`: The error returned from the method, or `nil` if the method was successful.
+  3. `error`: The error returned from the method, or `null` if the method was successful.
   4. `result`: The result of the method.
-It should be `nil` if an error occurred.
+It should be `null` if an error occurred.

 - NOTIFICATION: this message is an array of 3 elements containing in order:
   1. `type`: Fixed number `2` (to identify this message as a NOTIFICATION).